About Ana

 The love of fabric with all it holds in its texture and colour and story has deepened and widened over the years to the stage where I am always engaged with various creative projects at any point in time.

-Having moved back to the U.K. some years ago I was fortunate to have been accepted by the Contemporary Quilters West group as a member, a group of talented and generous women who have given me the opportunity, the challenge, and the support to continue to develop my own creativity.
+Having moved back to the U.K. in 2014 I was fortunate to have been accepted by the Contemporary Quilters West group as a member, a group of talented and generous women who have given me the opportunity, the challenge, and the support to continue to develop my own creativity.